 | Income sources (employer, pension, self-employment) | To determine what tax review is needed |

-You do not need to have every document to hand before you call.
+You do not need every document to hand before you call.
 HMRC will tell you what they need and write to you with next steps.

 Income tax and PAYE

-Once HMRC is notified of a death, they will review whether the deceased paid the right amount of income tax in the tax year they died.
+Once HMRC is notified of a death, it reviews whether the deceased paid the right amount of income tax in the tax year they died.

-For PAYE employees, income tax is deducted through payroll.
-If the person died partway through the tax year – before 5 April – they may have paid too much tax, because the personal allowance (£12,570 in 2025/26) is spread across 12 monthly instalments.
-If they only received income for part of the year, they will typically have overpaid.
+For PAYE employees, income tax is deducted through payroll across the year.
+If the person died part way through the tax year – before 5 April – they have often paid too much, because the personal allowance (£12,570 in 2025/26) is spread across the year and they only received income for part of it.
+In that situation a refund is usually due.
+(Source: gov.uk – Income Tax rates and allowances)

 HMRC will calculate whether a refund or an underpayment is due and send a P800 tax calculation to the executor.
 Any refund goes to the estate; any underpayment is a debt of the estate.